Operators in Prolog are simply a notational convenience. For example, ‘+’ is an infix operator, so

 /(+(a,b),c) must be written with explicit parentheses:

-If there are two operators in the expression having the same highest precedence, the ambiguity must be resolved from the types of the operators.
+If there are two operators in the expression having the same highest precedence, then the ambiguity must be resolved from the types of the operators.
 The possible types for an infix operator are

 Operators of type ‘xfx’ are not associative: it is required that both of the arguments of the operator be subexpressions of lower precedence than the operator itself; that is, the principal functor of each subexpression must be of lower precedence, unless the subexpression is written in parentheses (which gives it zero precedence).